Prince735-ctrl/Attacking-Documentation-/README.md

 >Why Zphisher?

--It is simple, fast, and perfect for demonstrating phishing concepts in a classroom
+-It is simple and fast

 3.2 Choosing the Hosting Method

-I used one of Zphisher’s tunneling options:
+I used one of Zphisher’s tunneling options from this:

 ngrok / cloudflared / localhost.run

+I used cloudflared for this.

 This allowed my phishing page to be accessible over the internet during the exercise.